PDrifting/CBookDraft/book.markdown

   // Once we map our pointers, just like mentioned
   // when discussing pointers, by updating any elements
-  // of pointer bar, we are updating u64map elements.
+  // of the pointer bar, we are updating u64map elements.
-  // We can see the side-effects of this below.
+  // We can see the side effects of this below.

   bar[0] = fuzz[0];
   printf("bar[0] u64Map[0] = %x %x\n", bar[0], u64Map[0]);